Dismai-Bench: Benchmarking and designing generative models using disordered materials and interfaces: Methods

-The dataset used for training the GANs consists of 1,500 relaxed low-interface-energy structures.
-All structures had the same lattice parameters and composition, so each structure was represented by its 2D matrix of fractional coordinates only.
-CryinGAN models were trained with $\lambda$ = 0, 0.01, 0.05, and 0.1 for 100,000 epochs to study the effect of $\lambda$ on model performance.
-Three separate models were trained for each $\lambda$ value.
-A batch size of 32 was used, and Adam optimizers with learning rate of $5 \times 10^{-5}$ were used for the generator and discriminator(s).
+The CryinGAN architecture is as shown in Fig. \ref{fig_GAN_arc}.
+CryinGAN was developed using a different interface dataset from the Dismai-Bench interface datatset, consisting of 1,500 low-interface-energy structures relaxed using M3GNet followed by DFT calculations.
+This is to facilitate evaluation of the best performing model through comparisons between DFT-relaxed training and generated structures.
+Benchmarking of CryinGAN was still carried out by training models on the Dismai-Bench datasets.
+During model development, CryinGAN models were trained with different $\lambda$ values to study the effect of $\lambda$ on model performance.
+The models were trained with a batch size of 32 for 100,000 epochs.
+Adam optimizers with learning rate of $5 \times 10^{-5}$ were used for the generator and discriminator(s).
 The generator was trained only once every 5 batches to help stabilize the training.
-CryinGAN-comb, CryinGAN-max, and CryinGAN-mix models were trained using the same procedure, and three separate models were trained for each model configuration.
-CryinGAN-max and CryinGAN-mix, which use two discriminators, were trained using $\lambda$ = 0 and 0.05.
+CryinGAN-comb, CryinGAN-max, and CryinGAN-mix models were trained using the same procedure.
+CryinGAN-comb uses only a single combined discriminator, so no $\lambda$ testing was required.
+CryinGAN-max and CryinGAN-mix were trained using $\lambda$ = 0 and 0.05.
 For $\lambda$ = 0, max pooling and mix pooling were used for the fractional coordinate discriminator of CryinGAN-max and CryinGAN-mix respectively.
 For $\lambda$ = 0.05, max pooling and mix pooling were used for the bond distance discriminator of CryinGAN-max and CryinGAN-mix respectively, whereas average pooling was used for the fractional coordinate discriminator of both models.
-For each trained model, structures were generated, relaxed using the M3GNet interatomic potential \cite{RN322}, and the (normalized) interface energy distribution was calculated using 1,000 relaxed structures.
+The various GAN models were compared using 1,000 structures generated from each model.